Tips and Advice on how to Stay in Touch with Home while

 Staying in Touch with Home while on Safari in Uganda is easy.
 While we may think that the best way to experience a Safari in Uganda is unplugged.
-Most Safari Goers prefer to stay in touch.
-The easiest and least expensive way is with WiFi.
+Most Safari Goers prefer to stay in touch, and the easiest and least expensive way is with WiFi.
 Most Hotels and Lodges provide WiFi for guests.

-Stay Connected with connected with Family and Friends and share your experiences on Safari in Uganda firsthand.
-In the digital age that we live where social media and connectivity mean so much, we understand why you want to remain connected with home.
+Stay connected with Family and Friends and share your experiences on Safari in Uganda firsthand.
+Social media and connectivity mean so much in the digital age that we live in; we understand why you want to remain connected with home.

 Tips and Advice on Staying in Touch with Home while on Safari in Uganda

 Using a Mobile Phone or Tablet in Uganda:

 Getting a local Sim Card in Uganda used to be easy, and it is not worth the time and effort for those going on Safari.
 There are too many hurdles because of the government’s security measures.